OksanaNabok/AutomationFramework/README.md

 ## Setup
 1. Configure the `resources/database_config.robot` file with your database connection details.
-2. Create the MSSQL login using the script in above or running file `resources/SQLQuery_createUser.sql`:
+2. Create the MSSQL login using the script in `resources/SQLQuery_createUser.sql`:
-"
-USE master;
-Create LOGIN NewTestUser WITH PASSWORD = 'yourStrongPassword1!';
-GO

-USE AdventureWorks2012;
-CREATE USER RFTestUser FOR LOGIN NEWTestUser;
-GO

-EXEC sp_addrolemember N'db_datareader', N'RFTestUser';
-"

 ## Running Tests
 Run the tests with: